sheesh/ForkingTheWeb/README.md

 their love into something else’s stomach

 these are poems for all of the users
-the smallest of users, the quietest
+the smallest of users the quietest
 and most ignorant of users
 whose use is used to grow the
 mighty screen which